Last Updated on : 2023-05-15 07:37:34download

 t1, the module might fail to start.

-The distance from the top cover to the antenna affects the antenna performance.
-A longer distance decreases the impact on the antenna performance.
+Try to increase the distance from the top shell to the antenna to minimize the impact on antenna performance.

-The distance from the top shell and bottom shell to the antenna affects the antenna performance.
-A longer distance decreases the impact on the antenna performance.
+Try to increase the distance from the upper and bottom shells to the antenna to minimize the impact on antenna performance.

 Keep the module away from speakers, power switches, cameras, HDMI, USB, and other high-speed signals to avoid interference.